arks-org/arks.github.io/content/_pages/about-getting-started-implementing-arks.md

 <!--more-->

+Become familiar with

+- the Archival Resource Key (ARK) summary on the https://arks.org homepage and
+- this [video overview of ARKs](https://youtu.be/-RkMGFCGRic) (with slides, 30 minutes).

-To start using ARKs you need:
+When you are ready to start using ARKs you will need to

--   A Name Assigning Authority Number (NAAN) to indicate your organization.
+-   request a Name Assigning Authority Number (NAAN) to indicate your organization,
--   Decide what ARK features you need
+-   decide what ARK features you need, and
--   Choose your local ARK resolver system, usually your website modified just enough to respond correctly to URLs containing "ark:<your_NAAN>"
+-   choose your local ARK resolver system, usually your website modified just enough to respond correctly to URLs containing "ark:<your_NAAN>".

 ## Get a Name Assigning Authority Number (NAAN)